Dragonmystic707/exalted-reincarnated/docs/Sorcery/Sorcery.md

-As the Age of Glory crumbled and the Gods sealed themselves away from mortals, the Sorcerers of old feared their art would be lost forever, and so wove tutalage of Sorcery into the very fabric of Creation.
+As the Age of Glory crumbled and the Gods sealed themselves away from mortals, the Sorcerers of old feared their art would be lost forever, and so wove tutelage of Sorcery into the very fabric of Creation.

 Now, very rarely, the knowledge of Sorcery will reveal itself in an unrelenting fashion to individual chosen of forgotten and arcane